-During winter, Myosotis sylvatica, known as forget-me-nots look like undistinguished leafy rosettes, sometimes discoloured by hard weather.
-But as spring advances, they turn into a carpet of rich blue, or white and pink in some varieties, that form the perfect background to wallflowers and tulips.
-In borders they may be left to grow and seed themselves freely, but bedding is discarded, although plants can be shaken to scatter seeds first.
+During winter, forget-me-not, Myosotis sylvatica, looks unpromising, with undistinguished leafy rosettes, sometimes discoloured by hard weather.
+But as spring advances, it becomes a carpet of rich blue flowers, which form the perfect background to wallflowers and tulips.

 Plant type: Hardy perennial

 Foliage colour: Blue-green